siemdejong/sclicom/README.md

 ### vips
 This project depends on [dlup](https://github.com/NKI-AI/dlup) (automatically installed), which depends on vips.
 On Windows, vips needs to be installed locally.
-Download the latest [libvips](https://github.com/libvips/libvips/releases) Windows binary, unzip, and add the path to the `vips\bin` to `project.ini`.
+Download the latest [libvips](https://github.com/libvips/libvips/releases) Windows binary and unzip somewhere.

 ### OpenSlide
 Vips comes with OpenSlide.